tldr-pages/tldr/pages/linux/rc-status.md

 # rc-status

-> Show status info about runlevels
+> Show status info about runlevels.
 > Part of OpenRC - see also `openrc`.

 - Show a summary of services and their status: